renzuzu/renzu_multicharacter/README.md

 - Support Starter items
 - Player States on UI

-# Dependency
-- ESX or QBCORE
-- skinchanger or fivemappearance or qb-clothing
-- xsound or renzu_mp3 (for bg intro) (OPTIONAL)
-- renzu_spawn - for spawn selector (OPTIONAL)

-# compatibilites
-- this supports qb-spawn ( you need to disable spawnselector in config ) - by default qbcore is setup this way. so you can have your spawn in aparment, housing etc.. (temporary until i release my housing with apartments)
-- esx_kashacters identifier logic - this dont support the old multicharacter logic. its only support if your esx legacy is using char as prefix for multicharacters
-- Skins - this supports the skinchanger so this probably supports CUI characters too. since its a revamped skinchanger with creator ui.

 # Commands
 - /relog (logout)
 - /updatecharslots (update the total of slots) ex. /updatecharslots ID 10